luigi-asprino/fn2wn/README.md

 The directory **w3id** contains the mappings defined following the current Framester's URI schema, while the directory **backwardCompatibiltyVersion** contains the mappings that follows the old Framester's URI schema.

+### Additional flavors

-**Reckless extensions**: The reckless extensions use an heuristic in order to extend base mappings with synset's direct hyponym.
+- **Reckless flavor**: The reckless flavor uses an heuristic in order to extend base mappings with synset's direct hyponym.

-**Specific extensions**:
+- **Specific flavor**: if a synset is associated with two frames of the same hierarchy, only the most specific one is kept.

 ### Mapping implementation